-Dismissal.
+Dismissal

-Automatic dismissal from the experimental program in the College of Psychology will occur when any of the following conditions exist:
+Automatic dismissal from any graduate program in the College of Psychology will occur when any of the following conditions exist:

-- 1. Academic probation extends beyond one semester. - 2.
-More than two grades below B- are received. - 3.
-Two grades of F are received. - 4.
-The Comprehensive Examination is failed a second time.
+- 1. Academic probation extends beyond one year. - 2.
+More than 2 grades below B minus (B-) are received. - 3.
+Two grades of F are received.